userminer2/EclipsedOS/README.md

 # Known issues:

 - Installer theme is not the right one but that is way better than unbootable OS \_(¨/)_/.
 NOTE: If you click (try eclipsed os) the themes and icons will be the right ones.
+(3.5 affected)

 # Changelog
+    #Eclipsed OS 4.0a3 -> 4.0a4(ongoing):

+    - Added CoreCtrl to easier manage the usage of the cpu.

+    #Eclipsed OS 4.0a2 -> 4.0a3:

+    - Improved the UI a bit more by making the whisker menu use icons instead of listing apps.

     #Eclipsed OS 3.5 -> 4.0a2:

     - Upgraded the base to linux mint 22.04